English Grade 10 Courses

 COURSE CODE: YESFL0B

-This course is designed for English Language Learners at Level 2/3.
-The course extends the English language skills and builds upon these sections so that students are successful in the content areas of English and Social Studies.
-The course builds student’s speaking, listening, reading, and writing competencies by introducing them to a variety of texts, genres, forms, and styles.
-Students will explore Canadian culture (identity and First People’s culture).
-This course cannot be taken concurrently with Literary Studies/ Composition and/or Social Studies.
+This course is designed for English Language Learners at level 2/3.
+The course develops student’s English speaking, listening, reading, and writing competencies by introducing them to a variety of texts, genres, forms and styles.
+In addition, it will build background knowledge for future Social Studies and English classes.
+This course cannot be taken concurrently with Literary Studies/Composition and/or Social Studies.

 ELL ACADEMIC STRATEGIES FOR LANGUAGE LEARNERS 10